Coronavirus – Saturday’s figures

-The latest figures detailing the number of people diagnosed with Covid-19 in the 24 hours to 24 April in Scotland are shown below.
+The latest figures detailing the number of people diagnosed with Covid-19 in the 24 hours to 1 Mayl in Scotland are shown below.

-There are no daily briefings unless there are major announcements in the coming weeks leading up to the election, but this week there was a scheduled briefing when The First Minister, Nicola Sturgeon, announced that as from next Monday 26 April there can be further relaxations, and the whole of mainland Scotland will be in Level Three.

 The BBC has explained that from 24 March: